-9. They are impulsive, failure to plan ahead.
+9. They are impulsive, fail to plan ahead.
 Chaotic at times.

 10. They usually lack remorse after hurting someone.
 They feel justified.

-12. They are very irritable, aggressiveness (open, or subtle), can be quick-tempered.
+12. They are very irritable, aggressive (open, or subtle), and can be quick-tempered.

 13. They fail to conform to social norms.
-This person is usually “outlier” or non-conformist.
+This person is usually an “outlier” or non-conformist.

 14. Counseling will not help since they deny what they are.

 16. The Jezebel are usually women, but you can find some who are men.
-The women tend to control men with sex or sensuality.
+Women tend to control men with sex or sensuality.
 They can pick passive men (Ahabs) so they can dominate them.

 17. They are typically married.
-If single, could be lesbian, homosexual man, or promiscuous man.
+If single, could be a lesbian, homosexual man, or promiscuous man.